pradeep-isawasan/academic-kickstart/content/post/0toNa.md

 {{< figure library="true" src="viewdata.PNG" lightbox="true" >}}

 ### Summary Statistics
-We can use summary statistics to help identify missing or corrupt data.
+We can use summary statistics to help identify this unusual data.

 ```{python}
 # summarize the dataset